hanfak/topics-to-learn/general-paradigms/principles/DRY.md

 - Repeating yourself, means wasting time, time that could be used to do other stuff
 - DRY is about wasting time
+- **Focus on not repeating the business logic, this is should be one place**
 - Areas of wasting time
   - Following an inefficient process
     - This can occur in the release cycle, the way new features are designed, sign-offs, or meetings